Approximating Fixation Probabilities in the Generalized Moran Process: Introduction

 Several similar models describing particle interactions have been studied previously, including the SIR and SIS epidemic models~\cite[Chapter~21]{EasleyK10}, the voter model, the antivoter model and the exclusion process~\cite{Liggett85, Aldous-online-book, Durrett88}.
 Related models, such as the decreasing cascade model~\cite{kempe05, Mossel07}, have been studied in the context of influence propagation in social networks and other models have been considered for dynamic monopolies~\cite{Berger01}.
 However, these models do not consider different fitnesses for the individuals.

 In general, the Moran process on a connected, directed graph may end with all vertices occupied by mutants or with no vertex occupied by a mutant --- these cases are referred to as \emph{fixation} and \emph{extinction}, respectively --- or the process may continue forever.
-However, for undirected graphs and strongly-connected digraphs, the process terminates almost surely, either at fixation or extinction.
-(We consider only finite graphs.)
+However, for finite undirected graphs and finite strongly connected digraphs, the process terminates almost surely, either at fixation or extinction.
 At the other extreme, fixation is impossible in the directed graph with vertices $\{x,y,z\}$ and edges $\{\overrightarrow{xz}, \overrightarrow{yz}\}$ and extinction is impossible unless the mutant starts at $z$.
 The \emph{fixation probability} for a mutant of fitness $r$ in a graph $G$ is the probability that fixation is reached and is denoted $\fGr$.

-The fixation probability can be determined by standard Markov chain techniques.
-However, doing so for a general graph on $n$ vertices requires solving a set of $2^n$ linear equations, which is not computationally feasible.
-As a result, most prior work on computing fixation probabilities in the generalized Moran process has either been restricted to small graphs~\cite{Broom09} or graph classes where a high degree of symmetry reduces the size of the set of equations --- for example, paths, cycles, stars and cliques~\cite{Broom08, Broom-two-results, Broom10} --- or has concentrated on finding graph classes that either encourage or suppress the spread of the mutants~\cite{Nowak05, MNRS:Evolution}.
+The fixation probability can, in principle, be determined by standard Markov chain techniques.
+However, doing so for a general graph on $n$ vertices requires solving a set of $2^n$ linear equations, which is not computationally feasible, even numerically.
+As a result, most prior work on computing fixation probabilities in the generalized Moran process has either been restricted to small graphs~\cite{Broom09} or graph classes where a high degree of symmetry reduces the size of the set of equations --- for example, paths, cycles, stars and complete graphs~\cite{Broom08, Broom-two-results, Broom10} --- or has concentrated on finding graph classes that either encourage or suppress the spread of the mutants~\cite{Nowak05, MNRS:Evolution}.
 Rycht\'a\v{r} and Stadler present some experimental results on fixation probabilities for random graphs derived from grids~\cite{RS2008:Smallworlds}.